rotundasoftware/cartero/README.md

 <!-- #bundler_require "Backbone", "YourDialogWidget" -->
 ```

-Add the `#bundler_extends` directive to declare what server-side template this template extends from.  `#bundler_require` bundles from that template will automatically be added to this one.
+Add the `#bundler_extends` directive to declare what server-side template this template extends from.
+Path is relative.  `#bundler_require` bundles from that template will automatically be added to this one.
 ```html
 <!-- #bundler_extends "../layout.html.swig" -->
 ```